ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.mysensors/README.md

 [![NPM](https://nodei.co/npm/iobroker.mysensors.png?downloads=true)](https://nodei.co/npm/iobroker.mysensors/)

 This adapter communicates with [mysensors](http://www.mysensors.org) serial or ethernet gateway (TCP or UDP).
-It ethernet gateway selected in this case ioBroker is server, that expects connections.
+If ethernet gateway selected in this case ioBroker is server, that expects connections.

 ## TCP Client
 This option works only together with TCP&lt;=&gt;Serial bridge, like [esp-link](https://github.com/jeelabs/esp-link).

 ## Pre requires
 To use serial port on Windows it is VS required to build the binary.
-To use serial port on linux it is build-essential an python2.7 required.
+To use serial port on linux it is build-essential and python2.7 required.
 To install them just write:

 ```
 sudo apt-get update